Information technology in India

 The information technology (I.T.) industry in India comprises information technology services and business process outsourcing.
 The share of the IT-BPM sector in the GDP of India is 7.4% in FY 2022.
-In FY24, India's IT-BPM industry is estimated to have generated $253.9 billion in revenue The domestic revenue of the IT industry is estimated at $51 billion, and export revenue is estimated at $194 billion in FY 2023.
+In FY24, India's IT-BPM industry is estimated to have generated $253.9 billion in revenue.
+The domestic revenue of the IT industry is estimated at $51 billion, and export revenue is estimated at $194 billion in FY 2023.
 The IT–BPM sector overall employs 5.4 million people as of March 2023.
-In December 2022, Union Minister of State for Electronics and IT Rajeev Chandrasekhar, in a written reply to a question in Rajya Sabha informed that IT units registered with state-run Software Technology Parks of India (STPI) and Special Economic Zones have exported software worth Rs 11.59 lakh crore in 2021–22.
+IT units registered with state-run Software Technology Parks of India (STPI) and Special Economic Zones have exported software worth Rs 11.59 lakh crore in 2021–22.